 Research and/or preparation

 Teachers may ask children to find information or items to bring into class.
 Children may also be encouraged to ask parents questions or discuss issues with parents.
+This research/ preparation homework will be clearly explained by the class teacher and a print-out explaining the task will be sent home as well.

 Occasionally- to be returned following teacher guidance